MLBazaar/MLPrimitives/docs/community/annotations.rst

 4. Once the issue has been approved and assigned to you, implement the necessary changes in your own fork of the project.
 Please implement them in a branch named after the issue number and title, as this makes keeping track of the history of the project easier in the long run.
-Don't forget to add you name and e-mail address to the `contributors` list while you are at it!
+Don't forget to add you name and e-mail address to the ``contributors`` list while you are at it!
+5. Make sure that the annotation still works by testing the corresponding pipeline.
+Normally, this can be done by running the command ``mlprimitives test pipelines/your.pipeline.json``.
-5. Review your changes and make sure that everything continues to work properly by executing the ``make test-all`` command.
+6. Review your changes and make sure that everything continues to work properly by executing the ``make test-all`` command.
-6. Push all your changes to GitHub and open a Pull Request, indicating in the description which issue you are resolving and what the changes consit of.
+7. Push all your changes to GitHub and open a Pull Request, indicating in the description which issue you are resolving and what the changes consist of.

 Creating a new version of an existing annotation
 ------------------------------------------------